williamngan/pts/guide/md/_0800_Sound.md

 ### Analyze

-It gets more interesting when we can look into the sound data and analyze them.
-Let's hook up an analyzer to our Sound instance using the [`analyze`](#play-sound) function.
+Using the [`analyze`](#play-sound) function, we can attach an analyzer to keep track of the data in our Sound instance.

 ```
 sound.analyze( 128 ); // Call once to initiate the analyzer